LiuJi0Fen04/zk-book-prod/content/cp7 homomorphisms/en/homomorphisms.md

 x\blacksquare y \stackrel{?}=\phi(5)
 $$

-Note that homomorphic encryption implies that the verifier knows the function $\phi$.
+<u>Note that homomorphic encryption implies that the verifier knows the function $\phi$.</u>

 ### Zero Knowledge Addition, example 2
 A prover makes the claim, "I have two numbers $a$ and $b$, and $b$ is five times $a$."
 The prover sends $\phi(a)$ and $\phi(b)$ to the verifier, and the verifier checks that

 $$\phi(a) + \phi(a) + \phi(a) + \phi(a) + \phi(a) = \phi(b)$$

-Remember, "multiplication" here is not the binary operator, it's simply shorthand for repeated addition.
+<u>Remember, "multiplication" here is not the binary operator, it's simply shorthand for repeated addition.</u>

 In these examples, note that we didn’t say anything about what elements of $B$ are or what $\blacksquare$ is. $B$ can be scary mathematical objects, and $\blacksquare$ can be a scary mathematical operator, but *that doesn’t matter*.

-This is the beauty of abstract algebra: *we don’t need to know*.
-As long as it has the properties we care about, we can reason about its behavior even if we know nothing about the implementation.
+<u>This is the beauty of abstract algebra</u>: <u>*we don’t need to know*.
+As long as it has the properties we care about, we can reason about its behavior even if we know nothing about the implementation.</u>

 ## Motivation

 Okay cool; we understand groups and homomorphisms, but how does this help us?
 The reason I went through all the effort explaining this is because I want you to understand the statement below:

-“Elliptic curve points in a finite field under addition are a finite cyclic group and integers under addition are homomorphic to this group.”
+<u>“Elliptic curve points in a finite field under addition are a finite cyclic group and integers under addition are homomorphic to this group.”</u>

 You probably don’t know what elliptic curve points are or what adding them means, but you do know: